mikex86/scicore/thesis/thesis.md

 }
 ```

-Note that this model only has approximately 1.6 million parameters and that we will only train it for 500 steps, as this is only for demonstration purposes.
+Note that this model only has approximately 14.5 million parameters and that we will only train it for 15000 steps, as this is only for demonstration purposes.
-Training the model for 500 steps will result in the following loss curve:
+The following figure shows training loss averaged over 100 steps of the model for 15000 steps of training.

 ![tinygpt2-lossplot](./figures/tinygpt2-lossplot.png)

+The model achieves a loss of approximately $8.5$, with $-\log(1/vocabSize) \approx 10.82$.

 We can now use the model to generate text.
 The following code snippet shows a function which iteratively samples from the probability distribution output by the model and appends the sampled token to the prompt.
 The `top1` parameter determines whether the model should sample from the distribution by simply taking the token with the highest probability or whether it should sample from the distribution randomly proportional to the probability of each token.
 The `temperature` parameter is used to scale the unnormalized probability distribution before it is passed to the softmax function.
 A higher temperature will result in a more uniform distribution, while a lower temperature will result in a more peaked distribution.
 While a temperature of 0 is not possible, as the temperature approaches 0, the distribution will approach a one-hot distribution for the token with the highest probability.
 Note that the output of the model will be a tensor of shape $batchSize \times sequenceLength \times vocabSize$.
 We are only interested in the last token of the sequence, so we index into the tensor with `seqLen - 1` to get the logits for the last token of the sequence.